felipead/http-token-auth/README.md

 Here, we illustrate what should happen if an impostor client tries to steal the private photos using brute force:

 ![Unauthorized Token Access Authentication Diagram](https://rawgit.com/felipead/http-token-auth/master/doc/unauthorized-token-authentication-diagram.svg)

+Please keep in mind that the Token Access Authentication specification does not define a protocol for authenticating user credentials or a way for clients to obtain access tokens.
+It simply specifies methods to transport and validate a token.

 **WARNING**: Token Access Authentication as well as Basic and Digest Access Authentication defined in [RFC-2617](http://tools.ietf.org/html/rfc2617) may be vulnerable to [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack), unless used over HTTPS.
 HTTPS means transmiting HTTP through SSL/TLS encrypted TCP sockets, thus protecting the exchange of secrets and making sure no impostors are faking the server along the communication channel.